-The recommended interval between oil changes is 1000 operating hours, or six months, whichever comes first.
+The recommended interval between oil changes is 1000 hours of operation, or six months, whichever comes first and the recommended interval between oil level checks is 200 hours of operation.

 At the same time, check the housing for oil leaks.
 And tighten bolts if necessary.